Income stability for uncertain times

 Travel, upgrades, wants.
 Tie this layer more to variable/growth-sensitive sources.

-Use practical tools to test your income stability plan
+Use one guided planning tool to test your income stability plan

 Income Pivot Planner

-Map fixed, employment, and market-linked sources against essential, basic, and leisure outflows.
+Map fixed, employment, and market-linked sources against essential, basic, and leisure outflows, then review the tradeoffs in one guided planning flow.

 Diagnose the scenario